RajkumarSony/Famous-Places/About-Tourist-Places/India-BodhGaya.md

-# Bodh Gaya - Anuj
+# Bodh Gaya - Neha Kumari

 ## About Tourist Place
 Bodh Gaya is a Buddhist pilgrimage site in Gaya District of Bihar.
 Famous for the Mahabodhi Temple, It was here under the Bodhi tree that Gautama Buddha attained